Bayan Yessentayeva: Career as a producer

-In 2006, Bayan Esentayeva became the producer of the KeshYou group.
+In 2006, Bayan Alaguzova became the producer of the KeshYou group.
 Other similar projects followed.
 Being a laureate of the competitions "Zhas Kanat" and "Voice of Asia", Bayan recorded two songs in 2008 — "ABC of Love" and "Shine".
 In addition, she was for some time the editor-in-chief of the magazines Collection and "Gashyktar Alemi".
-In 2010, Bayan Esentayeva's company Shine Production made the film "Cocktail for a Star", where she played one of the roles.
+In 2010, Bayan Alaguzova’s company Shine Production made the film "Cocktail for a Star", where she played one of the roles.
 In 2011, a sequel to this film was shot — "Cocktail for a star 2".

-In 2013, Bayan Esentayeva played the main role in the film "Beware, cow!".
+In 2013, Bayan Alaguzova played the main role in the film "Beware, cow!".
 In 2014, the Kazak Aruy project was launched, the Lashyn group appeared, its ward Zhanar Dugalova won the Turkvision Song Contest, the series Makhabbaty Zhүregіmde was released, together with Eric Tastambekov, the Cafe Central coffee shop was opened.
 At the end of 2014, she took the 21st place (30th place in 2013) in the list of "50 most influential women of Kazakhstan" according to the publication "Power".

-At the end of 2015, Bayan Esentayeva announced her intentions to relocate her projects from Alma-Ata to Astana, where the Shine Hall creative center with a mini-theater, a children's creative center and a recording studio should open in September 2016.
+At the end of 2015, Bayan Alaguzova announced her intentions to relocate her projects from Alma-Ata to Astana, where the Shine Hall creative center with a mini-theater, a children's creative center and a recording studio should open in September 2016.

 In May 2016, it became known that Bayan Esentayeva will play one of the roles in the film directed by Askar Uzakbayev "Glamour for fools".
 Filming was supposed to begin on 26 May and last a month, and the premiere of the film is scheduled for autumn.

 On 25 December 2017, the television series "Kozy Korpesh-Bayan Sulu" came out, the producer of which was Bayan Alaguzova, who was filmed in a picturesque place of the Almaty region – on the Assy plate of Enbekshikazakh district and in Almaty.
 An open letter was published on Qazaquni.kz, demanding to remove the television series "Kozy Korpesh – Bayan Sulu" from the national TV channel.
 Viewers did not like the inconsistencies in the film, as well as the fact that there was no casting for the role of the main character.
 The management of Qazaqstan TV channel was forced to make a promise not to repeat the series on the air.

 On 7 March 2018, producer Bayan Alaguzova presented a film called "Sisitai", directed by Ernar Nurgaliyev.
 And Bayan played one of the main roles in it – the infamous producer Alice Maksutovna.